 When your enrolment is cancelled for non-payment of fees, it can not be reinstated until you have paid the full outstanding tuition fees plus a $200 reinstatement fee.

 So the message we want to get out to you all is to make sure you contact the University BEFORE your enrolment is cancelled.
 We want o help you and we don't like seeing students in trouble, but we can't help you if you don't talk to anyone.If you are experiencing financial problems, your first course of action should be to write to the fees office by emailing firstname.lastname@example.org to explain your situation and ask for an extension of time to pay your fees.

 You can also make an appointment to see an International Student Adviser on your campus.
 Your campus ISA will be able to advise you on what other assistance that is available to you.

 It might also be good to speak to a Financial Assistance Officer on your campus.
-They may be able to discuss the possibility of a student loan or a grant with you.

 Whatever you do, please talk to someone.
 Once your enrolment has been cancelled, we have no option but to cancel your CoE.